-As practitioners of the mind, psychologists work with patients to sort out a number of mental and emotional challenges.
-The main treatment for those who visit a psychologist is ‘talk therapy’ in which a patient tries to track down the origins of their unwanted habits, feelings, and points of view.
-Psychologists usually see patients with behavioral disorders, anxiety, depression, and learning issues.
+As practitioners of the mind, therapists, counselors, and psychologists work with patients to sort out a number of mental and emotional challenges.
+The main treatment for those who visit a therapist, a counselor, or a psychologist is ‘talk therapy’ in which a patient tries to track down the origins of their unwanted habits, feelings, and points of view.
+Therapists, counselors, and psychologists usually see patients with behavioral disorders, anxiety, depression, and learning issues.
 They are also prominent in the marriage counseling and family counseling trades.
+In this article, you use the term psychologists to represent for all these 3 professionals.

 All of these areas are fraught with conflicted patients whose problems can sometimes become your problems, especially if you make a mistake or become emotionally entangled with a client.
 This is why it’s vital for you to carry malpractice insurance for psychologists.
 Thankfully, this insurance is widely available and there are many insurers dedicated to covering these medical professionals.

-- Top 5 Providers of Malpractice Insurance for Psychologists?
+- Top 5 Providers of Malpractice Insurance for Therapists, Counselors, and Psychologists?

 - What is Malpractice Insurance for Psychologists?